Border: Regulated borders

 Regulated borders have varying degrees of control on the movement of persons and trade between nations and jurisdictions.
-Most Industrialized nations have regulations on entry and require one or more of the following procedures: visa check, passport check or customs checks.
+Most industrialized nations have regulations on entry and require one or more of the following procedures: visa check, passport check or customs checks.
 Most regulated borders have regulations on immigration, types of wildlife and plants, and illegal objects such as drugs or weapons.
 Overall border regulations are placed by national and local governments and can vary depending on nation and current political or economic conditions.
 Some of the most regulated borders in the world include: Australia, the United States, Israel, Canada, the United Kingdom, and the United Arab Emirates.
 These nations have government-controlled border agencies and organizations that enforce border regulation policies on and within their borders.

 Open borders

 An open border is the deregulation and or lack of regulation on the movement of persons between nations and jurisdictions.
 This definition does not apply to trade or movement between privately owned land areas.
 Most nations have open borders for travel within their nation of travel, though more authoritarian states may limit the freedom of internal movement of its citizens, as for example in the former USSR.
 However, only a handful of nations have deregulated open borders with other nations, an example of this being European countries under the Schengen Agreement or the open Belarus-Russia border.
 Open borders used to be very common amongst all nations, however this became less common after the First World War, which led to the regulation of open borders, making them less common and no longer feasible for most industrialized nations.
+An example of Open orders include the Schengen Area where 29 European nations mutually abolished their border control.